dylanwulf/Programming-Languages-Final-Project/README.md

 ================ Bugs ================

-There are no bugs in our program.
 All errors that we could think of were handled, and the game itself plays perfectly with correct input.
+However, occasionally, after a game is complete, an error message occurs.
+As this does not impact the ability to play the game, we did not find it to have any detrimental impact on the game.

 ================ Data Structures ================